In the blog “Photo Editing Why” I referred to a number of types of photo editing. In this blog I hope to give you some insights into White Balance.

-Some time ago they decided they needed a way to describe the way white things changed colour over the day.
-So something that was white at dawn didn’t change colour but looked as if it did through the day.
-At dawn it was more red then yellow and by midday it was a more blue.
-So they decided to use a mythical black box that was heated to different temperatures as the standard.
+It’s probably obvious to a smart retired bloke like you, but something that was white at midday didn’t change colour through the day but it sure looked as if it did .
+At dawn it was more red then turned yellow and by midday it was a more blue.
+So they decided to use a mythical black box that was heated to different temperatures as the standard to describe whiteness of light.
 The black box would look red hot at around 3000 degrees.
 When you heated it up further at around 6000 degrees it got more blue.
 In fact the higher the temperature the bluer it got.

-So today White Balance is the colour temperature that is present in a photograph (warm or cold colours).
-Different areas of the photo can have different white balance but for general photography white balance refers to the photo as a whole.
-For instance we might say that the photo looks very unnaturally yellow (hot) or blue (cold).
+So today White Balance is the colour temperature that is present in the white parts of a photograph (described as warm or cold).
+Different areas of the photo can have different white balance but for general photography white balance refers to the photo as a whole since it was all most likely taken in the same light.
+For instance we might say that the photo looks very unnaturally yellow (warm) or blue (cold).
 It is sometimes difficult to tell whether an image has a ‘wrong’ white balance because the light at the time of taking the photo may have been just as it appears in the photo e.g. at sunset there is more yellow and red light.
-As a point of interest you may know that over recent years light globes often have the temperature of the light they produce printed on the side or on the box.
+As you may have noticed, over recent years light globes often have the temperature of the light they produce printed on the side or on the box.

 - Warm – 1000k to 4000k Candlelight, Sunrise/Sunset, Incandescent lamps